Bhargavi84/The-Cook-Book/README.md

 * Instructions:- in this field a user can input 5- 5000 characters long text and can be separated on a new line for final display all text into an array.
 * IMG URL :- in this field the user has to paste image address and has to be 5-300 characters long.
 * Preparation Time :- in this field a user can input numbers from 0-500.
-* Cooking Time:- in this field a user can input numbers from 0-120.
+* Cook Time:- in this field a user can input numbers from 0-120.
-* Serving:- field a user can input numbers from 1-100.
+* Servs:- field a user can input numbers from 1-100.
 * Save Recipe button has color change when the user hovers on the button, redirected user to show recipe page with new changes that user has made.
 * CANCEL button redirected back to the show recipe page.

 * Delete Recipe
-The delete button is next to edit button in show recipe page. when user clicks on this button the message is popped out for confirmation of deletion of the recipe and the pop up window has two options Ok and Cancel. when user clicks Ok the recipe will be deleted and flash message is "Recipe successfully deleted" when user clicks cancel it routes back to show recipe page.Only recipe owners and website admin can delete recipes.
+The delete button is next to edit button in show recipe page. when user clicks on this button the message is popped out for confirmation of deletion of the recipe and the pops up window "Do you want to delete (recipe name)" and has two options Ok and Cancel. when user clicks Ok the recipe will be deleted and flash message is "Recipe successfully deleted" when user clicks cancel it routes back to show recipe page.Only recipe owners and website admin can delete recipes.

 * ### Login page
-The Login page feature will help the user to login to the website and if the user enters wrong username / password the flash message will pop out to alert to user to enter the correct credentials.
-The username field has to be a 5-15 character long string, Error message is displayed to enter manadatory fields(if nothing is entered).
+The Login page feature will help the user to login to the website and if the user enters wrong username / password the flash message will pop out"Incorrect username/password" to alert user to enter the correct credentials.
+The username field has to be a 5-15 character long string, Error message is displayed to enter mandatory fields(if nothing is entered).
 Clicking the login button the user will be routed to the user's profile page.There is a link to the Register page, below the login form.
 Clicking that link the user will be routed to the Register page.

 * ### Register page
 The register page  feature will help first time user to register to the page and create a login. username field is a string which has to be 5-15 characters long, including lower and upper case and any number(alphanemeric)
-Error message is displayed to enter manadatory fields(if nothing is entered). if the user enters wrong username / password the flash message will pop out to alert to user to enter the correct credentials.
+Error message is displayed to enter mandatory fields(if nothing is entered). if the user enters wrong username / password the flash message will pop out to alert  user to enter the correct credentials.
 Clicking the register button the user will be routed to the user's profile page and flash message diplays "Registration successfull"

 * ### Manage Categories
 Manage Categories page feature is only accessible to admin.
 If clicked on manage categories it will route to get categories page and displays all categories that admin has created.
-In the category card, there is a category name and two buttons Edit and Delete (for exiesting categories) and there is Add Category button when clicked which will route the admin to add category page.
+In the category card, there is a category name and two buttons Edit and Delete (for existing categories) and there is Add Category button when clicked which will route the admin to add category page.

 * Clicking on the Edit button the admin will be routed to the Edit category page.
 * Clicking on the Delete button, the confirmation message will pop up with two buttons: Agree and Close.